Veriqc/TDD/README.md

     ts2 = Tensor(V,var2)
     tn = TensorNetwork([ts1,ts2])

-You can use floowing instructions to obtain the TDD of the tensor network and the corresponding graph.
+You can use the following instructions to obtain the TDD of the tensor network and the corresponding graph.

     tdd = tn.cont()
     tdd.show()